• DOWNLOAD

 The EMU:=:SYS tab is used to install and associate skeletonKey's systems to emulator-nicknames and and control the options for them.

-attempting to launch ROMs from a system which has not yet been assigned to an emulator-nickname.
+This tab may be brought forth automagically when attempting to launch ROMs from a system which has not yet been assigned to an emulator-nickname.

 The Dropdown menu in the lower left hand corner of the tab contains sections of skeletonKey's installable and configurable components for emulators, systems frontends and utilties.